Movax12/ca65hl/manual.md

 `__CA65HL_USE_CUSTOM_SYNTAX__` If it is not defined or defined as a non-zero value, `customSyntax.h` will be included in the source.
 This file enables an optional syntax for 6502 assembly that allows offsets and indexed instructions to be written like arrays.
+This makes it easier to allow assembly instructions in a conditional statement, as commas are not needed and curly braces can be avoided.
+Normal assembly syntax can still be used.

 For example: